Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Constructed and installed custom cabinets for residential customers, working closely with designers to bring their visions to reality.
+- Built and installed custom cabinets for residential clients Working closely with designers to bring their ideas to life.

-- Successfully completed multiple remodeling projects within the timeframes specified with the highest standards of quality.
+- Completed multiple renovation projects within the timeframes specified while maintaining the highest standards of quality.

-- Assisting other tradespeople on building sites in order to guarantee a smooth working processes and the respect of deadlines for projects.
+- Collaborated with other tradespeople on projects to make sure of a smooth process and compliance with deadlines for projects.

-Write down each job experience with reverse chronological order starting at the position that was most recently held.
+Write down each job experience sequentially, starting with the most recent position.

 5. Education

-Within this area, mention your educational background related to carpentry.
-Include the name of your institution, degree/diploma obtained (if relevant) and the year of completion.
+Within this area, write about your education background that is related to carpentry.
+In this section, include the name of the institution, the degree or diploma you earned (if relevant), and the year of completion.

 Example: